Welcome to the Territory Records Office

 The Territory Records Office assists Territory agencies to meet their records management requirements.

-The Territory Records Office is responsible for the implementation of the Territory Records Act 2002
+The Territory Records Office is responsible for the implementation of the Territory Records Act 2002 and the regulation of recordkeeping across the ACT Government.
+The main purposes of the Territory Records Act 2002

 - To encourage open and accountable government by ensuring that Territory records are made, managed and, if appropriate, preserved in accessible form; and